 James Thomson, poet and playwright, has a memorial in Poets' Corner in Westminster Abbey.
 It is placed on the wall next to Shakespeare's memorial and was designed by Robert Adam and executed by Michael Spang.
+It was commissioned by his friends Patrick Murdoch and Andrew Millar.
 The white marble monument, erected in 1762, shows a life size seated figure of the poet in a loose robe, holding a book and a Cap of Liberty.
 At his feet are a mask and a lyre and on the front of the pedestal is a relief of the Seasons, to which a winged boy points and presents a laurel wreath with the other hand.
 The inscription reads:

 JAMES THOMSON Aetatis [aged] 48, Obijt [died] 27 August 1748.